KDE/clazy/README.md

 # Clang-Tidy

 Clazy optionally builds a plugin for integrating its checks into `clang-tidy`.
 This needs to be explicitly loaded using `-load=ClazyClangTidy.so`.
-In case the plugin is not in a standard location or in the `LD_LIBRARY_PATH` environment variable, an ansolute path should be specified.
+In case the plugin is not in a standard location or in the `LD_LIBRARY_PATH` environment variable, an absolute path should be specified.

 Checks need to be enabled explicitly.
 Due to clang-tidy only reporting warnings from enabled checks, one can not specify levels.
 For example `-checks=clazy-qdatetime-utc,clazy-qgetenv"`